 The course will provide an overview of the concept of sustainable development, including a review of its underlying rationale, theory, evolution, use in various current policy contexts and its critique.
-New perspectives from sustainability science and global systems science (GSS) will be introduced and critically reviewed.
+Perspectives from sustainability science will be introduced and critically reviewed.
 We will consider sustainable development as a problem of transition in complex socio-ecological systems mainly through the lens of governance and policy.
 We will get acquainted in detail with governance and policy tools and mechanisms, such as sustainability indicators, assessments, scenarios and strategies.
 We will explore how these could be used to inform the articulation of sustainability goals and visions and the construction of adaptive transition pathways.
 Throughout the course conceptual points will be illustrated with practical examples at various - ecosystem, community, national or international - scales and in different sectors.
-The course will combine lectures with various interactive elements, including small group work, microexercises, a simulation game, a field trip and others.
+The course will combine lectures with various interactive elements, including small group work, micro-exercises, a field trip and others.

-Learnir ng Outcome Assessment Activities Estimated Workload 1.
+Learnii ng Outcome Assessment Activities Estimated Workload 1.
 2. 3.
-4. 5.
-Be familiar with the underlying rationale for sustainable development as a science and policy domain and a field of practice; Understand the context of global SD goals and transitions; Know some of the key analytic and policy tools related to SD; Have learnt to apply the SD framework for the analysis of socio-ecological system in a place-based context; Familiarity with global sustainability issues and key political processes.
-Class participation, contribution to online discussions (40%) Assignment, part 1 (20%) Assignment, part 2 (20%) Presentation of assignment (20%) Lecture and seminars Reading Written assignment Field trip 13.3 24 15 16 Total ho ours Click here to enter text.
-68
+4. 5. tools related to SD; Have learnt to apply the SD framework for the analysis of socio-ecological system in a place-based context; Class participation, contribution to online discussions (40%) Assignment, part 1 (20%) Assignment, part 2 (20%) Presentation of assignment (20%) Lecture and seminars Reading Written assignment Field trip 13.3 24 15 16 Total h Durs 68